How to Defer Capital Gains Tax with a QOZB Investment in Solar Manufacturing

 SDC has an investor opportunity for a tax-advantaged Opportunity Zone business with Inflation Reduction Act cash benefits as part of this solar industry focus.

-That business is PANASOL USA, a domestic solar panel manufacturing plant.
-The plant is located in a QOZ in College Station, Texas.
+That business is a domestic solar panel manufacturing plant located in a QOZ in College Station, Texas.

 The combination of profit from business operations and the Inflation Reduction Act incentives virtually guarantees the return of capital before the QOZB-deferred capital gains tax is due.